Legal and regulatory notices

 - Mark Errington or Gerald Yee, RPC in Singapore

-- Alun Marriott, any consulting business in England or in France
+- Alun Marriott, any consulting business in England

 A copy of the complaints policy for each RPC Business is available on request.